Improving Nutrition in the Elderly

 - Decreased sense of taste and/or smell —Many of the conditions that affect older adults and the medications they take can reduce the sense of smell and taste, making it difficult and even unpleasant to eat.

-- Loss of physical strength or mobility —Elders who are frail or immobile are often unable to shop and cook.
-Even something as simple as opening a can of soup or a frozen dinner and putting it into the microwave can be difficult for someone who is physically debilitated.
+- Loss of physical strength or mobility—Elders who are frail or immobile are often unable to shop and cook.
+Even something as simple as opening a can of soup or a frozen dinner and putting it into the microwave can be difficult for someone who is physically limited.

-- Chronic conditions and medications —Older adults often have at least one chronic condition and take several medications.
-These can interfere with appetite, digestion, and even absorption of certain nutrients.
+- Chronic conditions and medications—Older adults often have at least 1 chronic condition and take several medications.
+These can interfere with digestion, and even absorption of certain nutrients.

 - Mental and emotional factors—Mental illness, such as depression, dementia, and social isolation affect many elders and can dampen their desire and ability to eat.